ministryofjustice/laa-apply-for-criminal-legal-aid/README.md

 brew install clamav
 ```

-Refer to (https://docs.clamav.net/manual/Installing.html)[ClamAV documentation] for other platforms.
+Refer to [ClamAV documentation](https://docs.clamav.net/manual/Installing.html) for other platforms.

 To start the ClamAV server: